pragachellapillai/EXPERIMENT-01-INTERFACTING-DIGITAL-OUTPUT-WITH-EDGE-DEVICE----RASPBERRYPI-PICO-/README.md

 The LED connected to the Raspberry Pi Pico successfully turns ON and OFF at user defined time confirming the proper interfacing of a digital output.

-## RESULTS
-The LED connected to the Raspberry Pi Pico successfully turns ON and OFF at  user defined time  confirming the proper interfacing of a digital output.